AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

 >[!NOTE]
 >
 > As a system administrator in an [Adobe Admin Console](https://adminconsole.adobe.com) organization, you can use the [Audit Log](https://helpx.adobe.com/enterprise/using/audit-logs.html) to review user assignments and user events.
+Actions performed by system administrators in child organizations of the selected organization are also included in the audit logs.
+Learn more about how system administrators can [track changes](https://helpx.adobe.com/enterprise/using/audit-logs.html) made in the Admin Console.

 To view or download audit logs for your organization: